cchudzicki-ocw-testing/20.219-january-iap-2015/content/pages/instructor-insights/planning-backwards.md

 I always came up with a culminating event (authentic, when possible) for students to work towards, such as presenting to a CEO, doing a play for parents, or creating an art gallery and sharing it with the other students, so they could share what they learned.
 I created experiences through which each my students could carve his or her own journey through the material.
 I did this so that learning would become personal and meaningful.
 People learn when they care—and in order to make them care, they have to focus on something that they actually find meaningful.

-The video project in _20.219 Becoming the Next Bill Nye_ was a perfect example of a meaningful culminating event because it was authentic.
+The video project in *20.219 Becoming the Next Bill Nye* was a perfect example of a meaningful culminating event because it was authentic.
 Students were actually going to be filmed at the end of the course, and have the opportunity to be a part of Science Out Loud.
 There was also this opportunity for a very deep personal journey through the material, because the task required specific technical skills, and everybody was at a different level of developmental readiness to apply those skills.
 There was also the more abstract understanding about digital literacy we wanted students to develop, and students came to the class with different levels of this understanding already in place.
 In other words, everyone had the opportunity to experience reaching his or her own finish line.

-{{< resource "7ca30a54-e6b3-776a-0f28-ea4f9af05bc7" >}}
+{{< resource 7ca30a54-e6b3-776a-0f28-ea4f9af05bc7 >}}

 Jaime Goldstein helps a student refine his idea for the video he will produce in the course (Image by MIT OpenCourseWare).